How to influence through story

 - Act II is the Messy Middle, where that hero encounters roadblocks and challenges.

 - Act III is the End, where the hero overcomes those challenges and emerges transformed.

 Notice how transformation is built into the structure of story.
 Every story has the potential to change us.
-Since we all have stories to tell and each can be told from multiple vantage points.
-We, we all have the potential to use stories to make change happen.
+Since we all have stories to tell and each can be told from multiple vantage points, we all have the potential to influence through story.

 Duarte has 30+ years of experience in the storytelling business and from our work with the best-performing brands and leaders, we’ve observed that story can be used in 4 powerful ways.

 Because the stories we tell about ourselves describe our experiences and the kinds of challenges we’ve had to face, they define how we see ourselves and how we are perceived by others.

 The experiences we are living through right now are affecting us in profound ways.